 The ideal balance between online visibility and privacy is different for each person.
 You may need to experiment to find yours-- but as you do, remember that not everyone has earned hearing your entire story.
 Be discerning about the areas you are vulnerable in and what information you keep to your closest circle.
 Authenticity is not equivalent to total transparency in everything you do when you are doing it.

 Would you like to chat more about this topic?
-Send me a DM.
-I'd love to talk.
+Send us a DM. we'd love to talk.